Day Hiking Checklist

 The Best Way to Experience Nearly One Million Acres of Wilderness is to be Prepared

 Exploring our National Forest is a great way to reconnect with nature and embrace the wild side of life; however, the great outdoors can also be full of unexpected challenges.
 With the right gear and mindset, anyone can step outside their comfort zone and make a Mon Forest memory that will last a lifetime!
-Here’s our outdoor checklist for those hikers looking to take in all the Mon has to offer.
+Here’s our day hike checklist for those hikers looking to take in all the Mon has to offer.

 1) Activity Plan